CyVerse-learning-materials/discovery_environment_guide/step1.rst

   ..
 Tip::
     If you forgot your password, you can reset it at the CyVerse User Portal `https://user.cyverse.org/ <https://user.cyverse.org/>`_

-  2. You can take a tour of the DE sections by clicking the |person_icon|
-  (person icon) in the upper right-hand side of the screen and selecting "Introduction"

 ..
 	#### Comment: Suggested style guide: